amit17133129/Heart_Diseases_Prediction_App_Creation_Using_MLOps_Tools/README.md

 EXPOSE  4444WORKDIR  /heart_app
 CMD export FLASK_APP=app.pyENTRYPOINT flask  run --host=0.0.0.0    --port=4444
 ```
 To build the docker image use below command.  `docker build -t image_name:version   .` You can watch enlow video for reference https://youtu.be/bUBOI-5Ya6U
 Now we need to configure epel repository so that ansible installation would be easy.

 `dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm`

 <p align="center">
     <img width="900" height="300" src="https://miro.medium.com/max/792/1*2rFJvM_lRZiSbkFaQFZf7Q.jpeg">
 </p>

 Now the above epel has created your repo ready to install ansible.
 Now you can use `yum install ansible -y` to install ansible.

 <p align="center">
     <img width="900" height="300" src= "https://miro.medium.com/max/792/1*A3MqtBYaNnwJPL4FYOhpvQ.jpeg">
 </p>
 As you can see i have launched 6 instances and those are `Ansible Controller node`, `Kubernetes Master`, `Slave1` and `Slave2` nodes, `Jenkins` node and `docker node`.

 ## Ansible Controller Node:
-    In this node we have to install ansible and to use Dynamic Inventory to configure Kubernetes Cluster, jenkins and docker image.
+In this node we have to install ansible and to use Dynamic Inventory to configure `Kubernetes Cluster`, `jenkins` and `docker image`.
 We need to write the playbook for the same.
-For installing ansible you can use this epel release repo .
+For installing ansible you can use this `epel release repo` .

 ## Creating playbook for configuring kubernetes cluster:
 Before creating playbooks we have create roles to manage the code properly.
 So, here i am creating three roles i.e master, slaves and jenkins configuration. you can create roles via below commands:
 ```